Can I go on holiday to an amber list country right now?

 So, provided you are willing to undertake these measures on your return to the U.K., does this mean you are free to travel to an amber country right now for a holiday?

-Rather than relying on these quotes from MPs to arrive at a decision, let’s look specifically at the official, written Foreign, Commonwealth and Development Office (FCDO) advice.
+Let’s look specifically at the official, written Foreign, Commonwealth and Development Office (FCDO) advice.

 From January 2021 to 16 May 2021, the U.K. government’s FCDO advice on travel was as follows: